How Much Gap Is Accepted For Study In Australia

 • Research-based postgraduate degrees

 A postgraduate applicant with work experience can often make a stronger case than a student who applies immediately without a clear purpose.
-The key is to show how the gap connects with the course.

 Is a 5-Year Gap Accepted in Australia?